The Pioneer (India): National expansion under the Thapar Group (1990–1998)

-The newspaper remained a primarily Lucknow-based paper until 1990, when it was purchased by the Thapar Group, under L. M. Thapar, who made it a national newspaper, published from Delhi, Lucknow, Bhubaneswar, Kochi, Bhopal, Chandigarh, Dehradun and Ranchi.
-Thapar sold the paper to its editor Chandan Mitra in 1998; at that time it had 484 employees.
-Mitra announced that he intended to seek other investors in due course rather than to remain the ownership for himself.
+The Pioneer remained primarily a Lucknow-based paper until 1990–91, when it was purchased by the Thapar Group under industrialist L. M. Thapar, who transformed it into a genuinely national newspaper for the first time, publishing it from Delhi, Lucknow, Bhubaneswar, Kochi, Bhopal, Chandigarh, Dehradun, and Ranchi.
+A Delhi edition was launched in December 1991 under the editorship of Vinod Mehta, one of India's most prominent journalists.